jest-community/eslint-plugin-jest/docs/rules/no-large-snapshots.md

 both snapshot types (Inline and External).

-Since `eslint-disable` comments are not preserved by Jest when updating snapshots, you can use the `whitelistedSnapshots` option to have specific snapshots allowed regardless of their size.
+Since `eslint-disable` comments are not preserved by Jest when updating snapshots, you can use the `allowedSnapshots` option to have specific snapshots allowed regardless of their size.

 This option takes a map, with the key being the absolute filepath to a snapshot file, and the value an array of values made up of strings and regular